 Stellenbosch University

-We thank the following institution for their invaluable support to the success of ETHL 2026 Summer School.
+We thank the following institutions for their invaluable support to the success of ETHL 2026 Summer School.

 This event is supported by The Van Riemsdijk Foundation under donation VRF‐SS‐2025‐05.